HOME PAGE

 By the time that the war was over, Scotland was in the throes of an agricultural revolution.
 The traditional "run-rig" system of collective farming based upon fermtouns was no longer economically viable; landlords needed to create larger, independent units which could be leased for high rents to incoming tenants.
 The new tenants would have the training and resources to work the land efficiently, and would necessarily be incomers.
 Some proportion of the existing population would be retained as a labouring class, but most of it would become surplus to requirements.
 Thus it was that Colonsay experienced its first recorded clearances, in the 1790s.
 The first party to be cleared was shipped to Wilmington, North Carolina, in 1791 on board the "General Washington".
 There were 138 souls involved, in the bare clothes in which they stood; no definite account of their fate has yet been discovered, but we may be certain that they will have found themselves in a difficult situation.
 The following year, another party was deported, this time to Pictou in Canada, on board the ageing and decrepit "Hector".
 The people arrived to find themselves entering into winter without proper food or shelter and confronted by uncleared virgin forest; they were fortunate to receive the help of native inhabitants and some of their descendants have been identified.

 Clearances now ceased in Colonsay for over a decade, but in 1806 a different approach was tried.
-In that year, a large party of Colonsay persons were persuaded to re-locate to Prince Edward Island, under the leadership of their tacksmen.
+In that year, a large party of Colonsay persons was persuaded to re-locate to Prince Edward Island, under the leadership of their tacksmen.
 They travelled aboard a wellfound ship, "The Spencer" and they were given funds with which to establish themselves on pre-arranged agricultural holdings.
 This venture proved to be a success, so much so that many of the remaining people in Colonsay began to emigrate of their own volition - so started a tidal flow that has continued to the present day.
 As people left, the landlord was constrained to replace them, and thus an inward migration began from the Ross of Mull.

-People were clearly unhappy with the social order, and Baptist missionaries at this time were embraced with enthusiasm.
+People were clearly unhappy with the social order, and both Congregationalist and Baptist missionaries at this time were embraced with enthusiasm.
 Things were always difficult but from about 1815 (Waterloo) conditions deteriorated further.
 Smallpox, crop-failure, famine, cholera, tuberculosis and scarlet-fever were visited upon a population necessarily impoverished by falling rates of infant mortality and consequent congestion.
 In 1835, local conditions forced the community to issue a petition to Parliament; it brought no relief, but it did form the basis for a leader in "The Times" newspaper.
 There is a suggestion that some Colonsay folk were "cleared" to Australia in the 1850s, but this awaits verification.
 At all events, emigration from Colonsay certainly continued, but it tended now to be via Glasgow and in many cases it got no further than to industrial employment in the factories or shipyards.
 Yet some people did make the final break, whether as seafarers or emigrants, to USA, Canada, Australia and even to Asia and Africa.

 Research continues.
 If you know of a Colonsay grave or other connection anywhere in the world, please get in touch.
 We are always glad to receive obituaries or other information - it is a dream that we might start work upon a "Colonsay Biographical Dictionary".
 If you wish to contribute, please submit a paragraph or two about your own Colonsay ancestor.